Alfresco/docs-alfresco/content-mobile/latest/using/index.md

 {% capture and-tasks %}

+### Filter tasks

+By default, all active tasks are displayed.
+To filter by specific task types:

+1. Tap the down arrow.
+2. Select the task type to view from the menu.

+To create a custom filter:

+1. Tap on **My Filter**.
+2. Enter the filter requirements for `Status`, `Date Due`, `Priority`, and `Assignee`.
+3. Tap **View Tasks**.

 ### Task actions

 Depending on whether you have a review or to do task open, you can tap a choice of actions: